pletfix/hello-plugin/README.md

 Read more about writing Pletfix plugins in the [official documentation](https://pletfix.com/docs/master/en/plugins#writing).

-> Don't forget to add a entry on the [Pletfix plugin page](https://pletfix.com/plugins) when you finish your plugin.
+> Don't forget to add an entry on the [Pletfix plugin page](https://pletfix.com/plugins) when you have finished your plugin.